rosariocannavo/NS3_Load_Balancer/readme.md

 7. **Data Rate of Each Channel:** The data rate (bandwidth) of each communication channel in the system.
 This parameter defines the rate at which data can be transmitted over the channel.

-8. **Dimension of the Sticky Cache:** The number of maximum entry of the cache for sticky sessione
+8. **Dimension of the Sticky Cache:** The number of maximum entry of the cache for sticky session

+9. **Algorithm:** The algorithm used by the load balancer